-- a bond lodgement form for you to sign, so that it can be lodged with NSW Fair Trading
+- an invitation to lodge the bond using Rental Bonds Online (RBO).
+Or, if you are unable to use RBO, a bond lodgement form for you to sign, so that it can be lodged with NSW Fair Trading

 - keys to your new home.

-The first thing you should do before you sign the lease is read it thoroughly.
-If there is anything in it which you don't understand, ask questions.
+Before you sign the lease, make sure you read it thoroughly.
+If there is anything in the lease that you do not understand, ask questions.

-Remember, you are committing to a legally binding contract for which there is no cooling–off period.
-You will want to be certain you understand and agree to what you are signing.
+Remember, you are committing to a legally binding contract with no cooling-off period.
+You want to be certain you understand and agree to what you are signing.

-I have read the lease and I asked questions if there were things I didn’t understand.
+I have read the lease and asked questions if there were things I did not understand.

 I know the length of the lease is negotiated before I sign, which means it can be for 6 months, 12 months, or some other period.

-I know that I must be offered at least one way to pay the rent which does not involve paying a fee to a third party.
+I know that I must be offered at least one way to pay the rent that does not involve paying a fee to a third party.

-I know that any additional terms to the lease are negotiated before I sign.
+I know that any additional terms to the lease must be negotiated before I sign.

-In relation to any promises by the landlord or agent (for example, replace the oven, paint a room, clean up the backyard etc):
+For any promises made by the landlord or agent (for example, replace the oven, paint a room, clean up the backyard, etc.):

-- I have made sure these have already been done, or
+- I have made sure these have already been done

 - I have an undertaking in writing (before signing the lease) that they will be done.